idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/index.md

 - The current system based on the [StressDivergenceTensors](/StressDivergenceTensors.md) and related kernels.
 - A newer system based on the [TotalLagrangianStressDivergence](/TotalLagrangianStressDivergence.md) and [UpdatedLagrangianStressDivergence](/UpdatedLagrangianStressDivergence.md) kernels.

-The current system is fully compatible with the entirety of the Tensor Mechanics and MOOSE ecosystems.
-However, it suffers from convergence issues caused by non-exact Jacobians when not used with the Automatic Differentiation variants of the kernels and underlying materials.
+The current system suffers from convergence issues caused by non-exact Jacobians when not used with the Automatic Differentiation variants of the kernels and underlying materials.

-The newer system (referred to in the documentation as the *Lagrangian* kernels) has exact Jacobians, but is a work in progress.
-Currently, it supports
+The newer system (referred to in the documentation as the *Lagrangian* kernels) has exact Jacobians and also includes:

 - A [common interface](tensor_mechanics/LagrangianKernelTheory.md) for running small or large deformation problems that simplifies how input files are setup and makes it easier to switch between different kinematic and material models.
 - An [improved material system](tensor_mechanics/NewMaterialSystem.md), that provides multiple options for implementing new materials models.
 The new material system can also automatically convert a small deformation material model to large deformation kinematics by integrating a user-select objective stress rate.